NFT Reaches Market Capitalization of $683,556.13 (NFT)

-NFT (NFT) traded flat against the U.S. dollar during the 24-hour period ending at 7:00 AM ET on April 25th.
-Over the last seven days, NFT has traded 1.3% higher against the U.S. dollar.
-One NFT token can now be bought for $0.0185 or 0.00000040 BTC on popular exchanges.
-NFT has a total market cap of $683,556.13 and approximately $9.00 worth of NFT was traded on exchanges in the last day.
+NFT (NFT) traded flat against the U.S. dollar during the 1 day period ending at 13:00 PM ET on April 30th.
+In the last week, NFT has traded up 1.3% against the U.S. dollar.
+One NFT token can currently be bought for approximately $0.0185 or 0.00000040 BTC on major exchanges.
+NFT has a total market capitalization of $683,556.13 and $9.00 worth of NFT was traded on exchanges in the last day.

 - NXM (NXM) traded flat against the dollar and now trades at $57.03 or 0.00200723 BTC.